mengbinhao/jack-note/docs/english/NPR.md

   > There was an exchange of fire with police
   > she had been with xxx for 23 years
-  > they don't appear to have been known to him,thet do seem radom
+  > they don't appear to have been known to him,then do seem radom

 - 2020.4.24
   - chemical adj